scripting/a8c-FeedLand-Support/docs/readme.md

 ### Caveats

-* This repo is private for now, while we get it together.
+* The URLs in the docs are pointing to feedland.org, so they won't get you to the new instance.

-* Be aware that anything you post here will be public soon.
+* If you post a <a href="https://github.com/scripting/a8c-FeedLand-Support/issues">comment</a> (please do!) be aware that while the repo is private now, very soon it will be public, so don't post anything there that's confidential.

 ### Where stuff is